jipingw/NuPoP_Fortran/readme.txt

 NuPoP_Fortran is the Fortran codes to predict the nucleosome positioning based on DNA sequences.
 It is the core code from the NuPoP R package available from http://bioconductor.org.
 This package provides a simple command line interface for nucleosome positioning prediction.
 More detailed information can be found in the NuPoP R package documentation enclosed.

+We noticed there is another package nuCpos derived from NuPoP for nucleosome positioning prediction.
+See a performance comparison of NuPoP vs nuCpos, please see https://github.com/jipingw/NuPoP_doc.

 2. Authors and maintainer